-In a personal injury case there is usually 2 paths for a client to choose;
+In a personal injury case there are usually 2 paths for a client to choose;

 The window of settlement opportunity most often occurs at the following stages: